 SSL stands for Secure Socket Layer.
 This is a small file on your site, known as a ‘cryptographic protocol’, that encrypts any data sent from your visitor's browser to your web server so that only those for whom it’s intended can read and process it.

+It does this by scrambling the ordinary ‘plaintext’ into ‘ciphertext’ for transmission, so that if the data is intercepted by an unauthorised user, it will appear unintelligible.
 The keys for this encryption are generated uniquely for each interaction, before any data is transferred, and the data cannot be seen or modified by an attacker without being detected.

 Why is SSL important?

-Any computer that passes on the data can see that information, so a third party could ‘listen in’ to communications and extract sensitive information.
+Without SSL, data on the web is usually sent in clear text from computer to computer until it reaches its destination.
+Any computer that passes on the data can see that information, so a third party could ‘listen in’ to communications and extract sensitive information, such as passwords, billing information, or any other data collected on your website.

 What are the benefits of SSL?